abengl/NTT-Project2-CustomerMS/README.md

 # Banking System - Customer Microservice
 This microservice is part of the second project deliverable for the NTT Data Tech Girls program.
-It provides a CRUD API for managing customer banking accounts.
+It provides a CRUD API for managing customer banking management.
 Developed with Spring Boot, it incorporates functional programming practices and is integrated with a MySQL database.
 OpenAPI documentation is included, and the API can be tested with Postman.

 ## Table of Contents
 1. [Project Description](#project-description)